jcupitt/argh-steroids-webgl/README.md

 * Your ship has a shield and you can bump into asteroids a few times.
 The shield regenerates slowly.

-* Mouse and keyboard controls.
+* Mouse, keyboard and touch controls.
 Double click and you get fullscreen with a locked pointer.
-Unfortunately Safari does not yet support pointerlock, so this is a bit broken there.
+Unfortunately Safari does not yet support pointerlock, but Chrome and FF work fine.

 # Secret keys

+* Press 'N' to nuke: all asteroids explode, but you get no points.
+Handy for testing, or you're bored of shooting gravel and want to jump to the next level.

 * Hold 'S' during level start animation to spawn extra asteroids for testing.

 * Hold 'I' to see object and FPS counts.

-* Press 'N' to skip to the next level.
-Handy for testing, or you're bored of shooting gravel.

 * Hold 'P' for slo-mo.
 Handy for testing.